Blockchain-Technology-Lab/consensus-decentralization/mapping_information/README.md

 ## Contributing

-To update or add information, you should open a Pull Request that changes one of the files.
-To do this:
+All mapping data are in the folder `mapping_information`.
+To update or add information about a supported ledger's mapping, you should open a Pull Request.

-- Open the file (e.g., for Bitcoin, follow [this link](https://github. com/Blockchain-Technology-Lab/pooling-analysis/blob/main/mapping_information/identifiers/bitcoin.json)) on
+This can be done either via console or as follows, via the browser:

-  your browser.
+- Open the file that you want to change (e.g., for Bitcoin, follow [this link](https://github. com/Blockchain-Technology-Lab/pooling-analysis/blob/main/mapping_information/identifiers/bitcoin.json)) on your browser.
 - Click `Edit this file`.